thgeorgiou/Icy-Monitor/README.md

 * Clean, beautiful interface with tablet support.

 #### Setup
- Just download the server at your computer and leave it running.
-At your Android device, install the apk and a new server, pointing to your computer's address.
-Also a really basic web interface is available at localhost:28622.
+ Download the server application using the link above.
+Extract all files somewhere and run the application as administratos.
+ An icon should appear at your system tray, right click it and select 'Open Firewall'.
+Now you can connect from the phone app by typing in your computer's IP address followed by ":26822".
+If you want to access the server through the Internet you will have to setup port forwarding.

 #### Libraries
  Computer Monitor uses [HoloColorPicker](https://github.com/LarsWerkman/HoloColorPicker/blob) by LersWerkman.